June 20, 2018

 “The opportunity to work in the pediatric medical field with a brand new hospital opening is bringing exceptionally-skilled specialists to Saskatchewan,” says Dr. Laurence Givelichian, Provincial Head of Pediatrics.
 “This facility will be of the highest standard.”

 Dr. Laurence Givelichian has been a driving force behind Jim Pattison Children’s Hospital for almost a decade.
-He is leading the charge in recruitment efforts, noting that only 13 out of 70 required pediatric specialists need to be hired before the hospital is fully functioning.
+He is leading the charge in recruitment efforts, noting that as of June 2018 only 13 out of 70 required pediatric specialists need to be hired before the hospital is fully functioning.